The Rochdale Herald: Paul Golding fundraiser

 In December 2016, Paul Golding, the leader of far-right political party Britain First was jailed for eight weeks after breaching a High Court ban on him entering any mosque in England and Wales.
 The Rochdale Herald was quick to capitalise on this by creating a JustGiving page titled "The Paul Golding Sponsored Jail Term" to raise funds for the Refugee Council.
 The fundraiser received £5,287 from 440 donors before ending on 24 December.

 Buzz Aldrin parody interview

 On 3 July 2017, The Rochdale Herald published the article Buzz Aldrin says not punching Trump is his greatest achievement.
 The piece is a parody interview between a Herald journalist and Buzz Aldrin following his 30 June attendance at an executive order signing ceremony by U.S. President Donald Trump, which re-established the National Space Council.
-With the first paragraph reading: "Buzz Aldrin has suprised many today by saying that his greatest achievement is not punching Donald Trump.
+With the first paragraph reading: "Buzz Aldrin has suprised[sic] many today by saying that his greatest achievement is not punching Donald Trump.
 Mr Aldrin attended an event where the President gave a rambling word salad of a speech."

 The article, which is an allusion to an incident where Aldrin punched a moon landing conspiracy theorist, was widely circulated on social media.
 It was eventually fact-checked by Snopes on 6 July 2017.